swarmion/swarmion/user-docs/documentation/docs/getting-started/installation.md

 At the root of the project, run `yarn deploy`.
 This will compile and deploy all the stacks in order.
 You can follow the creation of the stacks on [the Cloudformation console](https://console.aws.amazon.com/cloudformation/home)

+## Generate new Services

+At the root of the project, run `yarn generate-service myService`.
+This will create a simple service in the repository's structure respecting our guidelines.

+## Generate new Libraries

+At the root of the project, run `yarn generate-library myLibrary`.
+This will create a simple internal library in the repository's structure respecting our guidelines.